5 things to do before writing an estimate

 For any occupation, it’s important to familiarise yourself with the cost of materials and equipment.

 Our suggestion is to do some research on the current market and write down a list of the costs for materials used in your field.
-You can then use this list as a reference for estimating how much materials will cost you for various projects.
+Use this costs list as a reference for estimating how much materials will cost you for various projects.
 Keep in mind that the cost of materials may change depending on the season, current demand, or inflation and therefore should be updated accordingly.

 Keeping a list of the costs is also beneficial for training any new staff members on how to estimate.